thatoneguy01/PeerChat/peer_discovery/README.md

 **SJSU CMPE 275 Enterprise Applications | Final Project**

 This module implements the **Peer Discovery and Membership** component of the class's peer-to-peer distributed chat system.
-The service acts as the central control plane for room membership, following a log-centric architecture inspired by systems like Raft, ZooKeeper, and Kafka.
+The service acts as the central control plane for room membership, securely coordinating state across all distributed peers in the network.

 ---